 The Sandhills is a band of 100,000 million year old sand dunes and marine deposits stretching diagonally across the state.
 A sudden drop in elevation marks another unique landscape feature of the region, the Fall Line.
 This escarpment was created by erosion along the ancient coastline, and is revealed by rocky whitewater rapids along the area's wide, flat rivers.
 In the early 18th century, rapids at the Fall Line prevented riverboats from traveling farther inland.
 Colonial settlements rested at the navigable bounds of area rivers.
 In 1786, the capital city of Columbia was relocated to the central Sandhills area in order to network economic and political interests of the upcountry and lowcountry.
 In the early 19th century, canals connected upcountry riverboat traffic to lowcountry seaports and the Sandhills area population grew as trade, state government, and the cotton textile industry took root.

 Meet artists from the Sandhills area of South Carolina below.
+Please note many of the web videos include transcripts.
+The artists are trained professionals who often use tools not considered safe for inexperienced users.
 Please review the safety disclaimer.